 Legally based, part of ministry

-The Danish Agency for Science and Higher Education is responsible for promoting research integrity in Denmark.
+The Danish Agency for Higher Education and Science is responsible for promoting research integrity in Denmark.

-The DCRM is responsible for investigating allegations concerning research misconduct which are of significance for Danish research.
+The DBRM is responsible for investigating allegations concerning research misconduct which are of significance for Danish research

 - The allegation must relate to a scientific product, for example a scientific paper, a Ph.D. thesis or similar.